 Ear Training Worksheets

-Auto-graded worksheets covering intervals, chords, scales, and melodic dictation.
+Auto-graded interval identification worksheets.
 Students complete them inside Flat for Education and get instant feedback.
 Teachers see results in the same dashboard as composition assignments and performance submissions.
 No separate grading, no separate platform.

 Fingering Worksheets

-Instrument-specific fingering exercises, also auto-graded.
-Covers the mechanics that take repeated explanation: which fingers, which keys, which positions.
-Students can revisit at their own pace.
-The result goes into the gradebook like any other assignment.
+Auto-graded recorder fingering exercises, currently supporting Soprano Recorder (Baroque) and Alto Recorder (Baroque).
+Covers the mechanics that take repeated explanation: which fingers, which holes, which positions.
+Students can revisit at their own pace and the result goes into the gradebook like any other assignment.

 Student interface language